Need help? Call Us: (805) 505-7375 Check Novesh's Event Calendar for our Exciting Cybersecurity Workshops at Thousand Oaks City Hall.

-What is the GDPR Compliance?
+What is GDPR Compliance?

-On May 25, 2018, the long-awaited EU General Data Protection Regulation (GDPR) will come into effect.
+On May 25, 2018, the long-awaited EU General Data Protection Regulation (GDPR) came into effect.
 GDPR aims to bring consistency around how the data of EU customers and users are protected.
 The regulation makes organizations responsible to maintain best practices to secure EU data anywhere it resides.
 Lack of compliance can lead to sizable legal consequences and can cost companies dearly, including hefty fines.

 What are The Penalties for Violating GDPR?